opendilab/LightZero/lzero/loss_landscape/README.md

 # Loss Landscape Core

-**This tool is specifically designed for visualizing loss landscapes of UniZero model checkpoints.**

 A clean, modular PyTorch library for visualizing neural network loss landscapes.

+This library is abstracted and refactored from the [loss-landscape](https://github.com/tomgoldstein/loss-landscape) repository, providing a general-purpose toolkit for neural network loss landscape visualization that works with any PyTorch model.
+Below we demonstrate both general examples (CIFAR-10) and specific applications to UniZero models.

 ## Installation